The key to better health.

-These 5 main muscles of movement (when fully engaged and the body is free of restrictions) provide:
+These 5 main muscles of movement (when fully utilised and the body is free of restrictions) provide:

-The trapezius muscles should be free to fully extend in all directions, without tension or restriction.
-With Base-Line support in place, movement of the upper body should begin from the lower (inferior) trapezius The movement extending upwards and outwards in a smooth, flowing manner allowing the head and arms to be guided through their full range of natural movement.
+The trapezius muscles should be free to fully extend in all directions, supporting the head and arms through a full range of movement.
+With Base-Line support in place, movement of the upper body should begin from the lower (inferior) trapezius.

-The position of the rest of the body should be considered relative to our Base-Line, with the linea alba (between the rectus abdominis muscles) on the body's median plane serving as the primary reference for body alignment and balance.
+The position of the rest of the body should be considered relative to our Base-Line, with the linea alba (between the rectus abdominis) on the body's median plane serving as the primary reference for body alignment.

-The anatomical structures on the median plane consist of strips of connective tissue that we have no direct control over but by working with the associated main muscles of movement we can develop our conscious proprioception skills, combined with the innate sense of where we should be able to move, to work through tensions and regain our natural range of movement and sense of well-being.
+The anatomical structures on the median plane consist of strips of connective tissue that we have no direct control over, but by working with the associated main muscles of movement we can feel the relative positions of these structures, developing our conscious proprioception skills to work through tensions and regain our natural range of movement and sense of well-being.

 I believe that many of the chronic pain symptoms and syndromes currently classified as idiopathic are due to the adaptations of the body when the main muscles of movement are not adequately functioning.
 Stresses on other muscles and restrictions that form in the connective tissue system can cause varied and widespread painful symptoms.